divanov2004/pset-2/README.md

 # Problem Set 2

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
-More specifically, it focuses on printing text to the console, prompting the user for input,
+More specifically, it focuses on printing text to the console, prompting the user for input, and manipulating that input using operators to solve simple problems.

 ## Getting Started